 Most third party commercial agencies will offer similar debt management plans.
-The agencies will cover their running costs by charging the customer a fee of about 2.5% of their total debt.
+Debt managers will cover their running costs by charging the customer a fee of about 2.5% of their total debt.
 But, if a person is experiencing extreme hardship, he/she can negotiate for a lower fee.
 Additionally, the agencies will allow the consumer to repay their debt within three to five years.
 And, the third party agencies allow debtors to exit the program whenever they choose to.

 All agencies have to go through a rigorous process for them to get certified.
 Before doing business with any of them, ensure that they are reputable.
 Check that they have good customer relations, and send payments to the creditors on time.

 You should first determine if the debt management plan is right for you before going all in.
-You should first check the type of debts you have, to find out if the plan will help you in solving your debt problem.
+You should first check the type of debts you have, to find out if the plan will help you in solving your problem.
 If your debt consists of unsecured debts such as; personal loans, credit cards, or medical bills, debt management may be an ideal solution for you.
 If you have unpaid taxes, child support, or other complex debts, debt management may not work for you.

 After joining a DMP, you will be limited from opening new credit cards.
 By opening one, you will be risking the benefits that have been negotiated for you by your debt management program.
 Not opening a new credit line may actually be for your best interest.
 Ensure that you do not apply for other forms of financing such as auto loans during the repayment period.